|

 exactly the

-case, radiant heating systems provide comfort by
+case; radiant heating systems provide comfort by

 warming the interior surfaces which reduces the

-temperature difference between your skin and the
+temperature difference between your clothing and skin and the

 interior surfaces which in turn reduces the loss

 of body heat via radiation.
-You see its not
+You see it's not

 necessarily the